 HP has opened a 150,000 square-foot centre of excellence for 3D printing and digital manufacturing in Barcelona.

-The new facility has been established to enable collaboration between vendor, customers, and partners in a factory-like environment, actionining further research and development around the company's portfolio of additive manufacturing technologies, read more.
+The new facility has been established to enable collaboration between vendor, customers, and partners in a factory-like environment, actioning further research and development around the company's portfolio of additive manufacturing technologies, read more.

-At NASA's John C. Stennis Space Centre, nestled in Hancock County, Mississippi, right on the border of Lousiana.
-Relativity Space, is planning a $59 million expansion to make a perfmanent manufacturing hub in the bucolic corner of the southeaster, watch this video for more information.
+At NASA's John C. Stennis Space Centre, nestled in Hancock County, Mississippi, right on the border of Louisiana.
+Relativity Space, is planning a $59 million expansion to make a permanent manufacturing hub, watch this video for more information.

 Kensington Additive News - Episode 13 - 31/05/2019